Jamesredux/js-tic-tac-toe/README.md

 if player get move check free, place marker, check win, check stalemate - change turn if computer - ai choose square - place marker - check win/stalemate - change turn ai could check for 'almost wins' to block

+to do:
+at effect on mouseover square
+tie each cell to data -

+put modules in self -calling function to set up? the ones that should be set up on page load.

+player info: - turn - win? - name - mark;

+intro
+player vs player
+player vs computer
+if one choose name